Purchasing on credit adds huge interest costs to the original price. Here’s how to save for large purchases on a budget and avoid interest.

-It’s also a good idea to track your savings goals.
+It can be motivational to track your savings.
 How you track them is up to you: I like to use excel, but pencil and paper work fine, you might have multiple savings accounts, or you could put a big chart up on the wall to keep you motivated.

 [Incidentally, you can use this plan for multiple savings goals.
 We are currently saving for new screen doors, a larger fridge, and roof insulation.
 For more information see: How to save towards multiple savings goals.]

 5. How To Afford a Large Purchase if You Need it Before You Can Save for It